Authority to Travel

 Short-term meals and incidentals may be claimed when staying with friends or relatives in accordance with the rates and timeframes.

-Effective January 1, 2024, for all state employees on authorized short-term travel status, the maximum short-term lodging reimbursement rates for receipted lodging expenses will be as follows:
+Effective October 1, 2024, for all state employees on authorized short-term travel status the maximum short-term lodging rates for receipted lodging expenses will be as follows:

 Per Diem